-DigiVac provides professional calibration services as well as vacuum controller calibration services in the research and processing industries, which are led by DigiVac’s vacuum calibration experts.
+DigiVac provides professional vacuum controller and vacuum gauge calibration services for the research and processing industries, which are led by DigiVac’s vacuum calibration experts.

 DigiVac recommends yearly calibration of your vacuum gauge or controller for ideal accuracy.
-Maintain quality standards with DigiVac’s vacuum gauge calibration service.
-Please review our options below, or fill out the form on this page, as it is the fastest way to initiate the calibration process.
+Please review our options below, or fill out the form on this page, as it is the fastest way to initiate the process

 We Calibrate to NIST Standards